 Southern Cone Studies

-The Southern Cone Study Section aims to increase communication and interdisciplinary work among scholars and researchers from different disciplines and professional backgrounds of the countries in the region (Argentina, Chile and Uruguay).
+The Southern Cone Studies Section aims to increase communication and interdisciplinary work among scholars and researchers from different disciplines and professional backgrounds of the countries in the region (Argentina, Chile and Uruguay).
 The section will assist researchers, students and practitioners in creating common scholarly interests and goals related to the study of the Southern Cone, and will provide a forum for collaborative research and joint activities.

 Student Section of LASA (SSLASA)

 Recognizing that students are an essential part of LASA and have specific needs and interests, the Student Section of LASA (SSLASA) provides a space for students to exchange experiences with one another and to contribute to the organization as a whole.
 At the same time, the SSLASA facilitates student’s integration into the scholarly community through activities that are aimed at professional and intellectual development.
-These activities include, but are not limited to, opening an additional space for students’ presentations, mentoring, advising about the job market, information sharing, standards and suggestions on publications, academic contacts, timely communication on scholarship and employment offers, etc. The group is open to graduate students as well as undergraduate students.
+These activities include, but are not limited to, opening additional space for students’ presentations, mentoring, advising about the job market, information sharing, standards and suggestions on publications, academic contacts, timely communication on scholarship and employment offers, etc. The group is open to graduate students as well as undergraduate students.

 Subnational Politics and Society

-This section brings together scholars from disciplines examining the causes and patterns of decentralization, the consequences of devolution for citizen participation and delivery of social services, and the effects of these changes on macroeconomic management and political institutions at all levels of government.
+This Section brings together scholars from disciplines examining the causes and patterns of decentralization, the consequences of devolution for citizen participation and delivery of social services, and the effects of these changes on macroeconomic management and political institutions at all levels of government.
 Organizers strongly encourage participation by scholars engaged in cross-regional research on these topics.

-The Section on Venezuelan Studies has two objectives: 1) to foster interdisciplinary communications and collaboration among scholars, students, and non-academics whose work considers Venezuelan culture, politics, economy, ecology, social issues and other aspects of Venezuela; and 2) to facilitate the dissemination of information among members and non-members through public events and the media.
+The Venezuelan Studies Section has two objectives: 1) to foster interdisciplinary communications and collaboration among scholars, students, and non-academics whose work considers Venezuelan culture, politics, economy, ecology, social issues and other aspects of Venezuela; and 2) to facilitate the dissemination of information among members and non-members through public events and the media.

 Visual Culture Studies